MisutaaAsriel/discord-music-bot/README.md

 ## <a id="commands"></a>Commands
 - Play: The play command takes a YouTube URL as an argument and plays the song in the voice channel that the bot is connected to.
-- Disconnect: The disconnect command disconnects the bot from the voice channel.
 - Skip: The skip command skips the current song.
-- Stop: Stops the current playback in the connected channel.
+- Stop: Stops the current playback in the connected channel and disconnects.

 ## <a id="notes"></a>Notes
 The bot will automatically delete the cached file of a played song after it ends.
 This is to prevent the file from taking up too much space on the bot's hard drive.